 Approximately 12.5 percent of Suisun City's population lives with one or more types of disabilities.
-Although rates of disability by census tract do not vary substantially between different parts of the city, approximately 72.3 percent of the city's acreage is identified as having a population with a disability rate between 10.0 and 14.9 percent, which includes the tract encompassing the Waterfront District Specific Plan area (Figure 3-46, Percent Unit Capacity and City Acreage by Disability Rate).
+Although rates of disability by census tract do not vary substantially between different parts of the city, approximately 72.3 percent of the city's acreage is identified as having a population with a disability rate between 10.0 and 14.9 percent, which includes the tract encompassing the Waterfront District Specific Plan area (Figure 3-45, Percent Unit Capacity and City Acreage by Disability Rate).
 Approximately 9.5 percent of the city, geographically, has a population with a disability rate greater than 15.0 percent, which includes the northern tract east of Sunset Avenue, with a disability rate of 19.1 percent.
 As discussed in this assessment, older populations live with disabilities at higher rates, which may inform this difference.
 Although numerically comparable, the senior population in the WDSP area represents 12.6 percent of the tract population, of which 30.9 percent report a disability, as compared to 15.0 percent of the northern tract population being over 65, of which 46.7 percent experience a disability.
 The residential subdivisions east of Walters Road, in which no sites were identified, comprise 18.2 percent of the city acreage and have a disability rate below 10.0 percent.
 This may be partially attributed to seniors comprising only 4.8 percent of the population, even though the rate of disability among this age cohort is 42.9 percent.

-The City has identified capacity for one-third of both lower- and moderate-income units in areas with a disability rate greater than 15.0 percent, compared to 30.1 percent of above moderate-income units.
-In contrast, slightly more than two-thirds of lower- and moderate-income units have been identified in areas with disability rates between 10.0 and 14.9 percent, compared to 39.9 percent of above moderate-income units.
+The City has identified capacity for 42.5 percent of lower-income units and 42.6 percent of moderate-income units in areas with a disability rate greater than 15.0 percent, compared to 65.3 percent of above moderate-income units.
+In contrast, approximately 57.5 percent of of lower-units and 57.4 percent of moderate-income units have been identified in areas with disability rates between 10.0 and 14.9 percent, compared to 34.7 percent of above moderate-income units.
 The share of lower- and moderate-income units in high disability areas is lower than the proportion of city acreage, in an effort to improve access to affordable housing opportunities in other neighborhoods of the city and reduce concentrations.
 Additionally, the identification of most lower- and moderate-income sites in the WDSP area aims to locate affordable and accessible housing in a walkable area that also has close access to services and amenities by car as well.